-Trying to decide whether it’s worth it to upgrade to a new intranet this year or next year?
-While we have a lot of resources to guide you through the process of starting a new intranet project, we still know it’s a significant undertaking.
+Trying to decide whether it’s worth upgrading to a new intranet?
+While we have a lot of resources to guide you through the process of starting a new intranet project, we know it’s still a significant undertaking.
 Many businesses come to us to discuss the problem of their intranet.
 It’s messy, out-of-date, confusing, unattractive, or unreliable.

-1. Understanding the Costs of a Bad Intranet
+1. Understanding the costs of a bad intranet

 Let’s start by defining the potential ROI of your intranet.
-McKinsey recently published a report on The Social Economy: Unlocking Value and Productivity through Social Technologies.
-They estimate that a 20-25% productivity improvement is possible through social collaboration and communication technologies.
+McKinsey published a report on The Social Economy: Unlocking Value and Productivity through Social Technologies.
+They estimate that 20-25% productivity improvement is possible through social collaboration and communication technologies.

 - Reading and answering emails (estimated to consume 28% of the average work week!)